stanford-oval/genienlp/README.md

 ```

 If your dataset is a document or contains long examples, pass `--translate_example_split` to break the examples down into individual sentences before translation for better results. <br>
-To use alignment as describe in our localization paper (cited below), use `--replace_qp` and `--force_replace_qp` which ensures the parameters between quotations marks in the sentence are preserved in the output.
+To use alignment as described in our localization paper (cited below), use `--replace_qp` and `--force_replace_qp` which ensures the parameters between quotations marks in the sentence are preserved in the output.
 The alignment code has been updated and improved since 0.6.0 release, so if you wish to compare the results use genienlp <=0.6.0.
 However, we recommend using the newer version for higher translation quality.

 ### Named Entity Disambiguation